MoPatel30/SmartPy-XTZ-Hackathon-Gaming-Project/README.md

 # Game Title: Betting Against the Odds

 Two users verse each other to guess seven randomly generated numbers between 0-100.
-The closest guess for each round wins the round, and the ones with the most won round wins the game.
-There are 3 games played per session.
+The closest guess for each of the seven numbers wins that round, and the user with the most won rounds wins the game.
+If users end up with the same amount of wins, a tiebreaker round occurs.
 Users must include their XTZ public address and amount being wagered in order to participate.

 The winner gets the pot!

+Good Luck and choose wisely!

 # About the project